-New Zealand v British and Irish Lions - Key Battles
+New Zealand v British and Irish Lions - key battles

-Saturday's second Test match between New Zealand and the British and Irish Lions will feature a number of fascinating and potentially-decisive individual battles.
+Saturday's third Test match between New Zealand and the British and Irish Lions will feature a number of fascinating and potentially-decisive individual battles.

 Here, Press Association Sport looks at some of the key contests.